 The board of the company is filled with relatives.
 His son is now CEO, his daughter in law CFO and they all pay themselves good salaries.
-Meanwhile the company is making losses which run in the millions since start-up.
+Meanwhile, the company is making losses which run in the millions since start-up.
 It looks like a pyramid scheme.
 There are have been many similar business schemes like this one in the past and in other countries.

 Santilli’s other oddities include nominating himself for Nobel prizes many times.
 Silly hobby, because the Nobelprize.org is quite clear that this is not the way it works: it’s by invitation only.
 Another more evil side of Santilli is his slanderous attack on a real Nobel prize laureate, Steven Weinberg.
 Santilli holds him responsible for getting him kicked out of Harvard in 1981.
-On the website scientificethics.org, another one of Santilli’s fake organisations, there is a sinister piece [archived link] about a letter which supposedly goes around in Arabic countries concerning a conspiracy of Jewish scientists including Weinberg.
+On the website scientificethics.org [archived copy] another one of Santilli’s fake organisations, there is a sinister piece [archived copy] about a letter which supposedly goes around in Arabic countries concerning a conspiracy of Jewish scientists including Weinberg.
 Santilli (actually his alias Richard Cox, which send me the nicest e-mail quoted above) claims to have found this on the Discussion page of Weinbergs Wikipedia page.
 It very much looks like a foul hoax in the style of The Protocol of the Elders of Zion to me.

 New article by Kadeisvili in IJHE?

-In the thread on the Skeptics Society forum a staunch defender of Santilli’s ideas (posting under nick ‘isodual’) pointed to a webpage on the Magnegas website for some lab results concerning Magnegas.
+In the thread on the Skeptics Society forum, a staunch defender of Santilli’s ideas (posting under nick ‘isodual’) pointed to a webpage on the Magnegas website for some lab results concerning Magnegas.
 But it also showed a new article by Kadeisvili, in press at IJHE!
 It has been accepted on Feb.
 2nd 2013 and is available online since March 6th 2013.

-That’s just four days after I had send another e-mail to Emre Veziroglu in which I urged him to get a good reference on Kadeisvili this time, before publishing this article.
+That’s just four days after I had sent another e-mail to Emre Veziroglu in which I urged him to get a good reference on Kadeisvili this time, before publishing this article.
 To substantiate my claims I had given him some excerpts of my correspondence with Santilli ‘cum suis’, similar to the ones above.

 After a reminder a week later, I got a reply ( March 20th): they had checked the IBR’s website and it mentions Kadeisvili as Scientific Coordinator.
-Of course I replied that it’s a bit naive to even assume anything like this as credible evidence.
+Of course, I replied that it’s a bit naive to even assume anything like this as credible evidence.
 If Santilli doesn’t mind to publish articles under another name, he won’t be troubled mentioning the same name as a co-worker on his own website.

 Next step: Contacting Elsevier

 As I didn’t have any confidence in Veziroglu doing a real investigation, I tried to find out if something could be done via the publisher of IJHE: Elsevier.
-On the Elsevier website a lot can be found about publishing ethics, but I found it impossible to find any information on what to do in case the Editor in Chief of the Journal is not willing to cooperate.
-So I wrote an e-mail to one of the Media Contacts of Elsevier, who I thought would be most appropriate, just asking what could be done and whom I could contact within the Elsevier organization with this problem (no names given, just an outline of the situation).
+On the Elsevier website, a lot can be found about publishing ethics, but I found it impossible to find any information on what to do in case the Editor in Chief of the Journal is not willing to cooperate.
+So I wrote an e-mail to one of the Media Contacts of Elsevier, who I thought would be most appropriate, just asking what could be done and whom I could contact within the Elsevier organization with this problem (no names are given, just an outline of the situation).
 No response after a week, so I sent a reminder.
 And another reminder after another week to the general newsroom address.
 And again.
 Never got a reply.